Estimated reading time: 2 minutes

 Everest Base Camp Trek through 3 high Passes of Renjo La, Chola and Kongma La; a once-in-a-lifetime journey begins in Lukla (2804m), where you’ll fly from Kathmandu.
-The flight itself is incredibly short and rarely takes more than 35 minutes; this gives you time to take in the glorious green, peaked terrain and promises to be an exhilarating flight that you won’t forget.
+The flight itself is incredibly short and rarely takes more than 35 minutes; this gives you time to take in the glorious green, peaked terrain and promises to be an exhilarating flight you won’t forget.

 Once you reach Lukla Airport, the trek begins, and you will trek to Phading (2610m), a nice local settlement.
 On the second day, you will trek to Namche Bazar (3400m), a unique hillside village.
 It is a perfect place to become acclimatized to the altitude, as it stands at just over 3400m above sea level, making it higher than most people are used to without reaching the dizzying heights of the trek.
 The trek then heads towards Thame and then Nangpa Valley.